rlivingsus/misc/standaloneBooks.md

 - Sundem, Garth: The Geeks Guide to World Domination
 - Sunzi: The Art of War (kindle)
 - Taggart, Caroline: I Used to Know That
+- Taleb, Nassim: Skin in the Game
 - Tan, Cheryl: A Tiger in the Kitchen
 - Tan, Sue Lynn: Daughter of the Moon Goddess
 - Taulli, Tom: Artificial Intelligence Basics
 - Taylor, Jodi: Just One Damned Thing After Another
 - Taylor, Steven: The Psychology of Pandemics
-- Tchaikovsky, Adrian: 1) Empire in Back and Gold; Ogres
+- Tchaikovsky, Adrian: 1) Empire in Back and Gold; Ogres; THE FINAL ARCHITECTURE: 1)Shards of Earth, 2)Eyes of the Void
 - Thames, Elizabeth: Meet the Frugalwoods
 - The Talent Code: Greatness isnt born.
 Its grown
 - Thompson, Eldon: Unbowed: A Kronus Tale (kindle)